Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Minnesota has combined with its opponents to score more than 45.5 points in three of five games this season.
+- Minnesota and its opponents have combined to score more than 45 points in three of five games this season.

-- Carolina's games have gone over 45.5 points in just one opportunity this season.
+- Carolina has combined with its opponents to score more than 45 points in one game this season.

-- The combined points per game average of the two teams, 45.6, is 0.1 points above Sunday's over/under.
+- Sunday's over/under is 0.6 points lower than the two team's combined 45.6 points per game average.

-- These two squads combine to allow 39.2 points per game, 6.3 fewer than this contest's over/under.
+- This contest's total is 5.8 points above the 39.2 these two squads combine to allow per game this season.

-- The Vikings and their opponents have scored an average of 50.6 points per game in 2020, 5.1 more than Sunday's total.
+- Vikings games this season feature an average total of 50.6 points, a number 5.6 points higher than Sunday's over/under.

-- The 46.0 PPG average total in Panthers games this season is 0.5 points more than this game's over/under.
+- The 46.0 PPG average total in Panthers games this season is 1.0 point more than this game's over/under.

 Vikings stats and trends